sogaiu/janet-pegdoc/pegdoc/jandent/jeat/doc_test-writing-tips.md

-# Usage / Test Writing Tips
+# Test Writing Tips

 ## Samples

-The sample repositories mentioned in the README contain numerous usage/test examples.
-Examining the `(comment ...)` portions of the sample repositories might be helpful in getting a sense of typical usage.
+The [sample repositories](./doc_samples.md) alluded to in the README contain numerous test examples.
+Examining the `(comment ...)` portions of some of the files in the sample repositories might be helpful in getting a sense of typical usage.

 ## Basics

-As mentionined in the README, the basic form is:
+The basic form is:

 ```janet
 (comment